elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

 4. Under “Authentication Type,” choose “Database Authentication”
 5. Enter your username and password given to you by the database administrator.
 Your username will be the same as your netID, and the dbadmin will assign you a password and send it to you securely.
 This will be the same password that you will use to log in to all geodatabases that you have permission to access.
 6. Wait a moment until the “Database” field is populated.
 Choose the appropriate geodatabase to connect to.

+Alternatively, the database administrator may securely send you a connection file and instructions to use it.

 ### Permissions
 You may have different permissions in each enterprise geodatabase.
 Generally, all faculty and staff will be given complete read/write permissions.
 There are three "roles" in the database management system from which all users inherit their permissions.